-Prior to this offering, there has been no public market for our common stock.
-The initial public offering price will be determined through negotiations between us and the representatives.
-In addition to currently prevailing general conditions in the equity securities markets, including current market valuations of publicly traded companies considered comparable to our company, the factors to be considered in determining the initial public offering price will include:
+Prior to this offering, there was no public market for our common stock.
+The initial public offering price was determined through negotiations between us and the representatives.
+In addition to currently prevailing general conditions in the equity securities markets, including current market valuations of publicly traded companies considered comparable to our company, the factors considered in determining the initial public offering price included:

-- · our results of operations;
+- our results of operations;

 - our current financial condition;

 - our future prospects;

 - our management;

 - the economic conditions in and future prospects for the industry in which we compete; and

 - other factors we and the representatives deem relevant.